TakshDA/football-predictor/README.md

 Like most football models, this one rarely predicts draws as the single most likely outcome, because draws lack a strong statistical signature.
 The pipeline addresses this by outputting probabilities (for example Home 48%, Draw 27%, Away 25%) rather than hard labels, so draw likelihood is still captured even when it is not the top pick.

+### Cold start for promoted teams

+Newly promoted clubs have little or no top-flight history, so the model has no ratings to build on and falls back to a neutral baseline.
+Coventry, promoted for 2026/27 after 25 years away, is the clearest case.
+Predictions involving these teams carry the lowest confidence, and the prediction script flags them explicitly.

 ## Player performance prediction

 A second model predicts individual player output: **goals + assists per 90 minutes for the following season**, based on current-season statistics.